How to get to Skylarks

 Skylarks Appeal: Creating Rushcliffe's Largest ever Nature Reserve

-With the support of our Members and donors we have successfully raised the funds to purchased land adjacent to our Skylarks site to create Rushcliffe's largest nature reserve.
-Over the winter we will be carrying out range of work to create and enhance key habitats and to make the reserve more accessible for local people.
+With the support of our Members and donors we successfully raised the funds to purchase land adjacent to our Skylarks site to create Rushcliffe's largest nature reserve along.
+Over the winter of 2014/15 we carried out a range of work to create and enhance key habitats and to make the reserve more accessible for local people with the financial support from the Heritage Lottery Fund.
 You can help us do more to protect sites like Skylarks by becoming a supporter today.

 Many wetland birds can be spotted, including great crested grebe, kingfisher and reed bunting as well as species such as skylark and lapwing.
 In winter look out for redwing and fieldfare, and in summer common tern, yellow wagtail, reed warbler and sedge warbler are regular visitors.